watercubz/Cloud-gallery/README.md

 ## What is Cloud Gallery?

-### Cloud Gallery is an app where you can upload your funniest and craziest photos and share them with everyone in the world on a public cloud.
-It is also powered by AI with which you can generate all kinds of stories and analyze the content of a photo.
+### Cloud Gallery is a public cloud-style app where you can upload your most random photos and share them with the world.
+It is also powered by AI, which allows you to generate all kinds of stories and analyze the content of a photo.

 ## is it open source?